 Social Media Journal-

-Please post a picture once a week of your working.
+-Please post a picture once a week (due Tuesdays)

 Video Demonstrations: part 1 part 2